This is KJA Khan an Arabian gelding born 06/15/1988. These photos of his teeth were taken on 03/14/2009. He was 7577 days old or 20 years 9 months.

 From there, start looking at registered horses.
-Presumably we know the exact day these horses were bor and so can compare their teeth to their papers.
+Presumably, we know the exact day these horses were born and so can compare their teeth to their papers.
 Such is the case with the horse above.
-As a registered Arabian, we were able to calculate exactly how old he was when these pictures were taken.
+As a registered Arabian, we were able to calculate exactly how old this gelding was when these pictures were taken.

 Telling a horse’s age by its teeth takes practice and skill.
-This is a 20 year old horse and we can clearly see his Galvayne’s groove.
+This is a 20-year-old horse and we can clearly see his Galvayne’s groove on one side but not the other.
 The shape and length of his teeth are also indicative of a very old horse.

 Aging horses by their teeth is a very good skill to learn as a horseman.
 The more teeth you look at, the better you will get!